Kong/public-shared-actions/security-actions/sca/README.md

 - Uploads all the generated security assets as workflow artifacts and retained based on repo / org settings

-- When enabled, publishes only the SBOMs to tags / GH release assets
+- When `upload-sbom-release-assets` is enabled, publishes only the SBOMs to tags / GH release assets

 #### Output parameters